Huegoxaga/notes/finance/related-concepts.md

   - If the the price of the goods is more expensive compared to the comsumer's income it will be more elastic
   - The elasticity of demand tends to be greater in the long run, as consumers can take time to make adjustments to their consumption habits
   - Essential goods tend to be more inelastic

+##### Cross-price Elasticity of Demand

+- the percentage change in quantity demanded for every percentage change in price of the related good
+- the cross price elasticity is positive when the related good is a substitute
+- the cross price elasticity is negative when the related good is a compliment
+- Cross-price coefficient multiple by the cross-price value and divided by the total quantity demand will return the cross-price elasticity
+- When the price of a goods drops while all its substitutes' price keep the same, the demand for that goods will increase this is called a positive substitute effect

+##### Income Elasticity of Demand

+- the percentage change in quantity, demanded for every percentage change in income level
+- Normal goods are those in which the demand increases with consumer income levels and vice versa, the income elasticity is therefore positive for normal goods
+- Inferior goods(goods that save budget) are those for which the demand decreases with consumer income levels, the income elasticity is therefore negative for inferior goods.
+- Income coefficient multiple by the income value and divided by the total quantity demand will return the income elasticity
+- When there is a positive change in real income (purchasing power) due to prices drop on some goods, the demand for normal goods will increase and it is called a positive income effect, inferior goods will result in a negative income effect
+- For an inferior good, when the negative income effect outweights the positive substitute effect, it is called a Giffen good, the demand curve of this good will be an upward sloping straight line
+  - It is a exception to the law of demand
+  - only in theory, there are some rare instances where this has turned out to be true
+  - another exception where the demand curve is upward sloping is the Veblen good for which a higher price makes the goods more desirable.
+This is usually the case for some luxury goods like Hermes bags where the higher price conveys higher status to the owners.
+It only applies to a select group of people who can afford it and there has to be a limit to it